Facebook Pixel

 Range of Motion (ROM)

 Range of Motion (ROM) is the amount a bone can move around a joint.
 ROM can be measured in degrees with goniometry .
-ROM is also used to refer to the total range of motion during a movement pattern.
-Examples may include the depth of a squat , dumbbell press , or how far someone can reach during serratus anterior activation.
+ROM is also used to refer to the total range of motion during an exercise or movement pattern.
+Examples may include the depth of a squat , the height of a shoulder press , or how far someone can reach during serratus anterior activation.

 • Note: There is an "optimal" range of motion for each joint.
 These ranges have been established via peer-reviewed and published original research studies (and are thoroughly reviewed in the courses linked below).
 Further, research has demonstrated that both a lack of optimal ROM and too much ROM are correlated with pain and dysfunction.